Zero-temperature dynamics of the spherical model with non-reciprocal interactions: Acknowledgements

 F. L. M. acknowledges a visiting researcher fellowship from FAPERJ (Grant No 204.646/2024) and financial support from CNPq (Grants No 402487/2023-0 and No 310255/2025-2).
-F. L. M. warmly thanks the hospitality of the Physics Institute of the Fluminense Federal University, where this work has been developed.
-D. A. S. acknowledges financial support from CNPq (Grants CNPq/MCTI Nº 10/2023, No 402487/2023-0 and CNPq Nº 4/2021, No 307337/2021-9).
+F. L. M. warmly thanks the hospitality of the Physics Institutes of Universidade do Estado do Rio de Janeiro and Universidade Federal Fluminense, where this work has been developed.
+D. A. S. acknowledges financial support from CNPq (Grants CNPq/MCTI 10/2023, 402487/2023-0 and CNPq 4/2021, 307337/2021-9).